Best headphones on Amazon Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy on Amazon in 2021.

 Read the full Sony WF-1000XM4 review

-Panasonic isn't a brand that immediately springs to mind when you think of the headphones on Amazon.
-But perhaps it should be.
-The RZ-S500W are the company's first foray into wireless noise-cancelling 'buds and they're sensational performers, especially at this price.
+Panasonic doesn't spring to mind when you think of the best headphones on Amazon.
+But perhaps it should.
+The 2021 What Hi-Fi?
+Award-winning RZ-S500W are the company's first foray into wireless noise-cancelling 'buds and they're sensational performers, especially at this price.

 Specs are thorough, with noise-cancelling tech, an Ambient Mode, twin mics for voice calls, and battery life that totals 19.5 hours (6.5hrs from the buds and 13hrs from the charging case).
 A 15-minute USB-C quick-charge can deliver 70 minutes of playback.
 The touch controls on each bud are responsive and intuitive, allowing you to control your music and switch between noise-cancelling modes with zero fuss.